Parks & Trails

 For reservations, call the River Park Campground at 306-692-2285 or email firstname.lastname@example.org

 Over 40 kilometres of trails encircle the city.
 Joggers, walkers and inline enthusiasts all take advantage of the varied terrain and sites along the Trails to enhance their outdoor experience.
 The pathway system winds through well manicured and treed areas into untouched prairie landscape.
 Urban sections and environmentally significant loop portions add an interesting dimension.

-- Cross-Country Ski Trail: Three cross country ski trails are maintained during the winter months.
+- Cross-Country Ski Trail: Two cross country ski trails are maintained during the winter months.